Disclaimer- Gilmore Girls and the characters associated with the show are not mine.

 Meeting Luke and the rest of the groomsmen in the parking lot, Jess was shocked by the size of his wedding party.
 How was the bridge going to hold everyone?
 Hopefully all those fundraisers had been put to good use.
 Were they even for this bridge?
 His thoughts were chaotic as he was stunned to see not only Matt and Chris in formal attire, but also Tristan, Richard and Ray.
 Stopping in mid-step he almost fell.

 In thinking about the groomsmen and the bridesmaids, I made choices for you which you may not have made for yourself.
 Or maybe you would have.
-Hopefully, you'll see the meaning in my choices and agree with them.
+Hopefully, you'll agree with them.
 One more thing, by now you've seen Ray (and Luke has expressed his dismay).
 I have one thing to say about Ray giving you away.
 It's right.
 Give Grandma a thumbs up when you're ready.
 See you at our favorite spot. ~P.S.
 Grandma had the swan captured for the night, so you'll be safe!

 Chuckling, Jess walked forward with Luke.
 Rory had called Ray.
 Rory had talked him into being in the wedding.
 He was amazed.
 Of course, she'd read his book.
 So she knew.
 If anyone knew how he felt about Ray, she did.